 - Oil of lemon eucalyptus

 New bug spray - who DEET?
-Ok dad jokes aside, DEET isn’t new but the attitude about it sure is old.
-According to the CDC (Centers for Disease Control and Prevention) and the AAP (American Academy of Pediatrics), when used according to label instructions DEET is the best defender against mosquitoes and ticks and the illnesses they spread and it carries a minimal risk.
+Ok, dad jokes aside, DEET isn’t new but the attitude about it sure is old.
+According to the CDC (Centers for Disease Control and Prevention) and the AAP (American Academy of Pediatrics), when used according to label instructions DEET is the best defender against mosquitoes and ticks and the illnesses they spread and it carries minimal risk.
 Using a bug spray with a concentration of 10-30% DEET is ideal, along with choosing a concentration that reflects the length of the trip and level of risk for exposure to illness.
 Using a bug spray with 100% concentration of DEET isn’t recommended for children and doesn’t improve the quality of effectiveness.
-To limit exposure to DEET and other bug spray ingredients it’s always best to use what you need and avoid over application - 10% concentration offers about 2 hours of coverage and 30% about 5 hours of coverage.
+To limit exposure to DEET and other bug spray ingredients it’s always best to use what you need and avoid over-application - 10% concentration offers about 2 hours of coverage and 30% about 5 hours of coverage.